Skip to main content

 The first project undertaken by the Holocaust Educational Foundation was videotaping Holocaust survivor testimony.
 From 1982 to 1991, the Foundation recorded 300 interviews which are now archived at Yale University’s Fortunoff Video Archive for Holocaust Testimonies.

 Soon the Foundation broadened its focus to other, farther-reaching educational endeavors.
-In 1987 the Foundation began working with Northwestern University’s History Department, and in 1988, Northwestern offered its first course specifically on the Holocaust.
-Shortly thereafter, the Foundation helped to establish a course on the Holocaust at the University of Notre Dame.
+In 1987 the Foundation began working with Professor Peter Hayes of Northwestern University’s History Department.
+In 1988, Hayes offered Northwestern’s first course specifically on the Holocaust.
+Shortly thereafter, the Foundation helped establish a Holocaust course at the University of Notre Dame.
 Over the subsequent decades, HEF has assisted in the development of new Holocaust courses at hundreds of universities and colleges around the world.
-Through teaching and research grants, Holocaust Studies Institutes and Lessons and Legacies Conferences, HEF has been and remains a critical forum and catalyst for the study of the Holocaust.